 In December 2014, the University partnered with Strategic Investment Group to be the University's new Outsourced Chief Investment Office (OCIO).
 The selection of Strategic Investment Group as OCIO provider followed a decision made in March 2014 to take advantage of the broad expertise and experience that a large portfolio management firm can offer.
 The University conducted an extensive RFP process to search for the firm to serve as the OCIO provider, and Strategic Investment Group was selected.
-The OCIO provider is in the process of transitioning the portfolio to be managed against the revised policy targets.

-As of March 31, 2015, the unaudited net fair value of the Endowment was approximately \$1.55 billion.
+As of March 31, 2016, the unaudited net fair value of the Endowment was approximately \$1.55 billion.
 The goal of the Endowment is to enhance returns and purchasing power from investments while preserving resources for future generations.
 The long-term return objective for the Endowment is to generate an average annual real return, net of inflation as measured by the Consumer Price Index, of at least 5.0%.
 This return objective is net of investment management fees.
 In addition, the OCIO provider has the objective of outperforming a Custom Benchmark Index, net of fees and expenses, which reflects the policy allocation to each asset class in the investment guidelines.

 The University's investment philosophy reflects a disciplined, consistent and diversified investment approach based on asset allocations that are expected to achieve the investment objectives of the Endowment.
 A range of active and passive strategies may be employed.
 The OCIO provider is responsible for making investment decisions for the assets assigned to it on a fully discretionary basis in a manner consistent with the investment guidelines and objectives adopted by the Sub-Committee as reflected in an investment management agreement between the University and the OCIO provider.
 The portfolio is periodically rebalanced to the target weightings for each asset class.
 The Pooled Endowment's long time goals and the need to provide resources for current spending as well as preserve purchasing power calls for a bias towards equity and equity-like asset classes.
-The following table sets forth the maximum exposure limits for the Pooled Endowment, which does not include investment real estate, the Cheney Cardiovascular Fund, the Katzen Cancer Center Fund, the Ramsey Student Investment Fund;
+The following table sets forth the maximum exposure limits for the Pooled Endowment, which does not include investment real estate, the Cheney Cardiovascular Fund, the Katzen Cancer Center Fund, the Ramsey Student Investment Fund, and the Phillips Student Investment Fund:

 Asset Category Policy Allocation Policy Ranges (Min/Max)

 Equities 42% -10% / +10%

-Alternatives 28% -10% / +10%
+Alternatives 28% -25% / +45%

 Real Assets 0% 0% / +10%

 Fixed Income 30% 20% / 45%

 Opportunistic 0% 0% / 10%

 Cash 0% 0% / 20%